When you think of an addict psychological trauma, what image comes to mind?

 Addiction is not a choice that anybody makes; it’s not a moral failure; it’s not an ethical lapse; it’s not a weakness of character; it’s not a failure of will, which is how our society depicts addiction.
 Nor is it an inherited brain disease, which is how our medical tendency is to see it.
 What it actually is: it’s a response to human suffering, and all these people that I worked with had been serially traumatized as children.
 All the women had been sexually abused.
 All the men had been traumatized, some of them sexually, physically, emotionally neglected.
 And not only is that my perspective, it’s also what the scientific and research literature show.
 So addiction then, rather than being a disease as such or a human choice, it’s an attempt to escape suffering temporarily.

-Trauma, and especially “childhood trauma,” has lost much of the psychological significance it once had.
+Psychological trauma, and especially “childhood trauma,” has lost much of the psychological significance it once had.
 The psychoanalysts theorized deeply into the turbulent psyche of the child, but today talk of the Oedipal or castration complex seems not only archaic but also ludicrous.

 Now we live in the age of neuroscience, positive psychology, biohacking, and supplement stacking.
 We have research in every direction telling us how we can be successful, get rid of bad habits, rewire our brains, supercharge our willpower, and be the superhuman we dreamed of becoming as children.